Max Yergan: Career and political work

 In 1961, Yergan became president of the American Committee for Aid to Katanga Freedom Fighters (ACAKFF), a conservative group that lobbied the United States to recognise Katanga.
-Yergan was recruited by a conservative activist Marvin Liebman who founded the ACAKFF and wanted a black man as its president to offset charges of racism as Katanga was known to be a sham.
-Yergan claimed that the Congolese government had been taken over by Communists and praised the Katangan men for wanting to "defend themselves, their wives, their children and places of work".
-Despite his claims, most of the soldiers fighting for Katanga were not Katangans, but rather white mercenaries from Europe, South Africa, Southern Rhodesia and the United States.
+Yergan was recruited by a conservative activist Marvin Liebman who founded the ACAKFF and wanted a black man as its president to offset charges of racism given accusations by liberals and communists that Katanga was a "sham".
+Yergan claimed that the Congolese government had been taken over by Communists, and praised the Katangan men for wanting to "defend themselves, their wives, their children and places of work".
+Although a significant contingent of non-African mercenaries were deployed by Katanga, the vast majority of the Gendarmerie Katangaise were indigenous Katangese.
 The mercenaries were known to the Congolese as "les affreux" ("the frightful ones") on account of their brutality to blacks.

 In 1962, Yergan wrote a letter to the Secretary of State, Dean Rusk, expressing his fury that the United States had denied Moïse Tshombe a visa to visit the United States while the Kennedy administration had "ceremoniously welcomed...Nikita Khrushchev, Fidel Castro, the late Patrice Lumumba, and Holden Roberto".
 In 1964, Yergan praised aspects of the South African governments "separate development" plan.
 In 1966, he became co-chairman together with William Rusher of the conservative American-African Affairs Association, which lobbied the United States to recognize the white minority government of Rhodesia.
 The driving force and dominant personality behind the American Committee for Aid to Katanga Freedom Fighters and the American-African Affairs Association was Liebman, and notably both groups had virtually identical letter-heads, the same mailing lists, the same boards, and the same address in New York, 79 Madison Avenue, which was also the headquarters of Marvin Liebman Associates.
 The public relations firm of Liebman Associates had been hired by the Rhodesian government to improve its image in the United States.
 In 1966, Yergan together with George Schuyler went on a trek across Rhodesia organized by Liebman and reported he had seen no evidence of any racism by the Rhodesian government towards the black majority.

 Death

-Yergan died on April 11, 1975, in Mount Kisco, New York, a little over three months before his eighty-third birthday.
+Yergan died on April 11, 1975, in Mount Kisco, New York, at age 82.
 Due to his changing ideals throughout his life, he lacked all but a few close friends at the time of his death.

 Honors and awards

-Yergan was a member of Alpha Phi Alpha fraternity at Shaw University.

 In 1933, he was awarded the Spingarn Medal from the NAACP.

 His papers are held at Howard University.